 Cave Villa costs RM15 per person

-Although there is no strictly enforced dress code, this is a holy site, so naturally appropriate dressing of covering the shoulders and knees is advised.
+Although there is no strictly enforced dress code, this is a holy site and a place of worship, so naturally appropriate dressing and covering the shoulders and knees is advised.
+I would not recommend wearing shorts, mini skirts or low-cut tops

 Should you be hungry, there are a number of food stalls at the base of the caves selling anything from coconuts and drinks to burgers and Indian food.

-The climbing routes, most found on the North Eastern side of the complex are easily accessed, as most precipices start from ground level.
+The climbing routes, scattered all around the side of Batu Caves with most found on the North Eastern side of the complex are easily accessed, as most precipices start from ground level.

-Abseiling and spelunking trips can be organised with local travel companies.
+Abseiling and spelunking trips can be organised with local travel companies too.

 Have you been or intend to visit Kuala Lumpur and the Batu caves at some point?
 Let me know in the comments below.